meyerv11045/machine-learning/docs/notes/machine_learning/nn/ssl.md

 - By forcing the model to learn a task defined in terms of input images, it forces the network to learn features which will be useful for downstream general visual recognition tasks later

+## Weakenss of Supervised Learning

+- Annotations:
+    - costly (e.g. medical imaging data)
+    - ambiguous (set of labels not always obvious )
+    - biased  (bias in selecting data and/or annotator)
+    - privacy concerns (e.g. medical imaging data)
+    - limits learning to predefined categories
+        - e.g. all dogs are one category but later we might want to seperate dog breeds with transfer learning but this isnt great for that

 ## SSL Model Capacity